How to Approach Church Giving & Talk About it with Your Congregation

 7. Failing to model generosity

-Don’t let mistakes hold your church back
+Don’t let mistakes hold your giving campaign efforts back

 Featured Content